varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 The Python Zen includes principles like “Simple is better than complex” and “Readability counts.”
+> 💡 The Stack Overflow website was launched in 2008.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: